What are the Application Deadlines for International Students?

-Are there any campus services that are not available to students attending West Valley college on F-1 student visas?
+What Campus Services are NOT available to students attending West Valley college on F-1 student visas?

-- Financial Aid - Federal or State (limited scholarships are available to International Students once they attend West Valley College).
+- Financial Aid - Federal or State are only available to residents and citizens (limited scholarships are available to International Students once they attend West Valley College).

 - EOPS - limited to residents and citizens of the United States only